-It is our firm belief that parents have a unique ability to support their child's learning, and we aim to enrich this opportunity by including them in every part of their child's learning journey, whether this be attending workshops, directing them to formal training sessions, or offering informal events to further build relationships.
+It is our firm belief that parents have a unique ability to support their child's learning, and we aim to enrich this opportunity by including them in every part of their child's learning journey, whether this be attending workshops (click here for our full directory of parent workshops), directing them to formal training sessions, or offering informal events to further build relationships.
 This ensures outstanding partnerships between home and school are developed that encompass all aspects of a child's education.

-In addition to individualised support, the whole school community has access to the following:
+In addition to individual and bespoke support, the whole school community has access to the following:

-- A termly Inclusion Newsletter, signposting families to the most up to date and relevant information related to the needs of the school (all issues can be found here). - One inclusion based workshop every half term (a morning and evening session); - One Inclusion Coffee morning every half term (the final Monday 9 10am or 2 3pm).
+- A termly Inclusion Newsletter, signposting families to the most up to date and relevant information related to the needs of the school (all issues can be found here); - One inclusion based workshop every half term (face to face and recorded); - One Inclusion Coffee and Cake Event every half term to mix with other families.